min2ha/ukwa-site/content/target/63532/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: STEPHEN GLOVER: Despite the deviousness of our rulers we’ll leave the EU a year from today thanks to the good sense of the people

 Reflects that, despite on-going opposition from politicians and the media, the UK will leave the EU on March 29th 2019